Toms15/wordulp/README.md

 - Scss
 - Autoprefixer
 - BrowserSync
-- Bower dependencies installation (Bootstrap or Foundation Zurb 6 - Font Awesome - Swiper - Masonry - Magnific Popup)
+- Bower dependencies installation (Bootstrap or Foundation Zurb 6 - Swiper - Masonry - Cookiebar - LazyLoad)

 ## Get started
 Clone this repo on your folder.
 Run inside of it: